llm-bible/llm-bible.github.io/_publications/deng2020cascaded.markdown

 bibkey: deng2020cascaded
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2006.01112"}
-tags: ['Pretraining Methods', 'Transformer', 'Arxiv']
+tags: ['ARXIV', 'Pretraining Methods', 'Transformer']
 ---
 The two dominant approaches to neural text generation are fully autoregressive models using serial beam search decoding and non-autoregressive models using parallel decoding with no output dependencies.
 This work proposes an autoregressive model with sub-linear parallel time generation.
 Noting that conditional random fields with bounded context can be decoded in parallel we propose an efficient cascaded decoding approach for generating high-quality output.
 To parameterize this cascade we introduce a Markov transformer a variant of the popular fully autoregressive model that allows us to simultaneously decode with specific autoregressive context cutoffs.
 This approach requires only a small modification from standard autoregressive training while showing competitive accuracy/speed tradeoff compared to existing methods on five machine translation datasets.